Establishing Sustainable Regulatory Compliance by Design

 I favour getting to compliance by managing the risks targeted by a piece of regulation.
 This approach relies on getting to compliance “by design” through a business centric vision or target state and an understanding of what needs to be changed or transformed to get there.

-As conduct officer, I had to (re)establish the conflicts of interest framework of the
+As conduct officer, I had to re-establish the conflicts of interest framework at the firm I worked for, following critical feedback from multiple regulators.

 Breaking with protocols, I had my team ignore all known regulations and define a framework that would enable effective identification, management and, when relevant, mitigation of all potential and actual conflicts generated by the business and its people.
 With a single principle: – keep the interests of our clients/customers front and centre to our activities.